Lossless smoothing of renewable power

 We specify the prediction error by 2 OLAP dimensions:

-• Standard deviation of the random error SE (a dimensionless parameter).
-The normally distributed random value is superimposed to all "future" GI values.
+- Standard deviation of the random error SE (a dimensionless parameter).
+A normally distributed random value is superimposed to all "future" GI values.
 This error is re-generated after passing each 6-minute interval of prediction, and repeatedly superimposed to all remaining future values.
 The impact of random error on GIf(t+Δt) is statistically cumulated over interval Δt (obviously greater than 6 minutes).

 In this report, we simulate the GIf predictors with two different accuracies: